25 Student Loan Debt Statistics & Facts

 Student Loan Debt Statistics (Editor’s Choice)

-- The student debt total in the United States is over $1.5 trillion.
+- The student debt total in the United States reached $1.7 trillion.

 - The US student loan debt grows by $2,858 every second.